MacroBull/libmsp430-macrobull/README.md

 * a tiny pinosc implementation (on working).

-* In-place DCO frequency parameter calculation, UCS for F5xxx, F6xxx / DCO for x2xxx.
+* In-place DCO frequency parameter calculation, UCS for F5xxx/F6xxx, DCO for x2xxx.

+* Easy to use ADC10 and ADC12 setup.

 ----------------------